swarup999/circleci-DVIA2-swift/README.md

 DVIA-v2 written in Swift along with additional vulnerabilities

 Damn Vulnerable iOS App (DVIA) is an iOS application that is damn vulnerable.
 Its main goal is to provide a platform to mobile security enthusiasts/professionals or students to test their iOS penetration testing skills in a legal environment.
 This project is developed and maintained by @prateekg147.
 The vulnerabilities and solutions covered in this app are tested up to iOS 11.
-The current version is writen in Swift and has the following vulnerabilities.
+The current version is written in Swift and has the following vulnerabilities.

 1. Local Data Storage
 2. Jailbreak Detection